-During the fiscal year ended May 1, 1999, we declared a dividend of one preferred share purchase right for each outstanding share of our common stock.
-The dividend was paid on December 9, 1998 to the stockholders of record on such date.
-Each right entitles the registered holder to purchase from us one one-hundredth of a share of Series A Junior Participating Preferred Stock at a price of \$160 per one-hundredth of a preferred share, subject to the terms of the shareholder rights agreement pursuant to which the dividend was declared and paid.
-The rights become exercisable immediately after the earlier of (i) 10 business days following a public announcement that a person or group has acquired beneficial ownership of 20% or more of the outstanding common shares (subject to certain exclusions) or (ii) 10 business days following the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 20% or more of our outstanding common shares.
-The rights expire on November 19, 2008, which date may be extended by our Board subject to certain additional conditions.
+During fiscal year 2009, we declared a dividend of one common share purchase right for each outstanding share of our common stock.
+The dividend was issued on November 19, 2008 to the stockholders of record on such date.
+Each right entitles the registered holder to purchase from us one one-tenth of one share of common stock at a price of \$100 per common share, subject to adjustment and the terms of the shareholder rights agreement under which the dividend was declared and paid.
+The rights become exercisable immediately after the earlier of (i) 10 business days following a public announcement that a person or group has acquired beneficial ownership of 15% or more of our outstanding common shares (subject to certain exclusions) or (ii) 10 business days following the commencement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our outstanding common shares.
+The rights expire on November 19, 2018, which date may be extended by our Board subject to certain additional conditions.

 Common stock warrants: In connection with the acquisition of a business in fiscal 2000, we issued warrants to purchase up to 88 shares of common stock at an exercise price of \$6.32 per share.
 The warrants were exercisable at any time through December 29, 2006.
-During fiscal year 2007, warrants to purchase 13 shares of common stock were exercised and, as of April 28, 2007, all of these warrants had been exercised and there were none outstanding.
+During fiscal year 2007, warrants to purchase 13 shares of common stock were exercised and, as of April 28, 2007, all of these warrants had been exercised and none were outstanding.

 Stock incentive plans: During fiscal year 2008, we established the 2007 Stock Incentive Plan ("2007 Plan") and ceased granting options under the 2001 Incentive Stock Option Plan, the 2001 Outside Directors Option Plan ("2001 Plans"), and the 1993 Incentive Stock Option Plan, as amended, and the 1993 Outside Directors Option Plan, as amended ("1993 Plans").
 The 2007 Plan provides for the issuance of stock-based awards, including stock options, restricted stock, restricted stock units and deferred stock, to employees, directors and consultants.
-Stock options issued to employees under the plans generally have a ten year life, an exercise price equal to the fair market value on the grant date and a five year vesting period.
-Stock options granted to outside directors have a seven year life, an exercise price equal to the fair market value on the date of grant and a three year vesting period.
+Stock options issued to employees under the plans generally have a ten-year life, an exercise price equal to the fair market value on the grant date and a five-year vesting period.
+Stock options granted to outside directors have a seven-year life, an exercise price equal to the fair market value on the date of grant and, a three-year vesting period.
 The restricted stock granted to the Board of Directors vests in one year, provided that they remain on the board.
 As with stock options, restricted stock ownership cannot be transferred during the vesting period.

 The total number of shares of stock reserved and available for distribution under the 2007 Plan is 4,000.
-At April 26, 2008, there were 3,589 shares available for grants under the 2007 Plan.
-The total number of shares reserved under the 2001 Plans and 1993 Plans were 3,200 and 6,080 shares, respectively.
+At May 2, 2009, there were 3,117 shares available for grants under the 2007 Plan.
+As of their date of termination, the total number of shares reserved under the 2001 Plans and 1993 Plans were 3,200 and 6,080 shares, respectively.
 Although the 2001 Plans and 1993 Plans remain in effect for options outstanding, no new options can be granted under these plans.

-A summary of the status of the plans at the end of fiscal years 2008, 2007 and 2006 and changes during the fiscal years then ended follows:
+A summary of the status of the plans at the end of fiscal years 2009, 2008 and 2007 and changes during the fiscal years then ended follows: